developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The Schema Variant  is expressed in the form of an identifying string and could have a variety of possible values.
 - By definition, all Schemas that have the same values for the Managed Configurations **Schema Package Name** and **Schema Contract Version** should be considered to implement subsets of the Master Schema associated by those two values.
 - The Master Schema can be identified by a Schema Variant value of ***Master***.
-- All other Schema Variant values will indicate various subsets of that Master Schema and those values will generally be chosen to identify the class of Zebra Android devices that implement that subset of Managed Configurations, for example:
+- All other Schema Variant values indicates various subsets of that Master Schema and those values is generally chosen to identify the class of Zebra Android devices that implement that subset of Managed Configurations, for example:
     - The Schema Variant value ***Value Tier N*** might indicate the subset of Managed Configurations supported on Value Tier Zebra Android devices running Android Nougat.
     - The Schema Variant value ***Premium N-V1*** might indicate the subset of Managed Configurations supported on Premium Zebra Android devices running Android Nougat and that implement the V1 feature set.